ceciliajs/vschoolprojects/README.md

-# vschoolprojects
+# Vschool Projects
-Currently in a coding bootcamp named Vschool - these are the projects I'm working on to learn Web Development
+Currently in a coding bootcamp named Vschool - these are the projects I'm working on to learn Web Development.

+Module 1 Projects: